mobbyg/spinner_rack/README.md

 # Spinner Rack

-This is a simple to use comic book reader that supports cbz,cbr and pdf.
+This is a simple to use comic book reader that supports cbz, cbr and pdf.
 This is written in python and not feature complete.

 You can currently: